lsandini/cgmsim/README.md

 3) Setting up your personal environment

 At the root of the installation folder, create a file called __.env__ , it will contain your own environment variables.
 Look at the __.envSAMPLE__ file included as an example.
 The __API_KEY__ is the hashed (or "scrambled" version of your API_SECRET, the one that you set up during the NS installation.
-Here is how to find out what itis https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/iPhone%20Shortcuts%20Integration.html#get-your-hashed-api-secret-while-logged-into-your-nightscout-site
+Here is how to find out what it is : https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/iPhone%20Shortcuts%20Integration.html#get-your-hashed-api-secret-while-logged-into-your-nightscout-site

+Another way to find your "hashed" API_SECRET is to use an online Hash generator: https://passwordsgenerator.net/sha1-hash-generator, enter your NS APISECRET in clear (e.g. MYAPISECRET1), select lower case hash, and generate.
+Copy the string into your .env file.

 4) Kickstarting the simulation